bibanon/tubeup/README.md

 You will be prompted for your login credentials for the Internet Archive account you use.

-One configured you're ready to go.
+Once configured to upload, you're ready to go.

 5. Start archiving a video by running the script on a URL.
 Or multiple URLs at once.
-Youtube, Dailymotion, [anything supported by youtube-dl.](https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md) For YouTube, this includes account URLs and playlist URLs.
+Youtube, Dailymotion, [anything supported by youtube-dlc.](https://github.com/blackjack4494/yt-dlc/blob/master/docs/supportedsites.md) For YouTube, this includes account URLs and playlist URLs.

 ```
    tubeup <url>